Nehlr1/Resume-Categorization-with-Classification/README.md

 ## Introduction

 The task of resume categorization is important for various applications, such as job portals, recruitment agencies, and HR departments.
-This project explores the use of machine learning algorithms for automatically categorizing resumes into 24 different predefined categories, such as "Teacher," "Designer," "Engineering," etc.
+This project explores the use of machine learning algorithms for automatically categorizing resumes into 24 different predefined categories, such as "Teacher," "Designer," and "Engineering," etc.

 ## Installation